seeratawan01/SeeReact-React-Boilerplate/README.md

 ### `npm install`

-To install dependencies<br />
+To install dependencies.<br />

 ### `npm start`

-Runs the app in the development mode.<br />
+To runs the app in the development mode.<br />

 ### `npm run build`

-Build the React App.<br />
+To Build the React App.<br />

 ## License